sathishmepco/Java-Interview-Programs/README.md

 11. Write a java program to convert Binary number to Decimal number?
 12. Write a java program to convert Decimal number to Binary number?
 13. How to check if two rectangles overlap with each other?
-14. Write a java program to Reverse an Array. [[Solution]](InterviewPrograms/src/com/java/array/ReverseArray.java)
-15. Write a java program to Reverse a given number. [[Solution]](InterviewPrograms/src/com/java/numbers/ReverseTheNumber.java)
+14. Write a java program to Reverse a given number. [[Solution]](InterviewPrograms/src/com/java/numbers/ReverseTheNumber.java)
-16. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
+15. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?

 # String Based Programs
 1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)